 - In another bowl, whisk egg whites until frothy.
-With the mixer on low, gradually add remaining 1/2 cup sugar.
+With mixer on low, gradually add remaining 1/2 cup sugar.
 Scrape bottom and sides of bowl.
-Whip at medium-high speed until peaks form.
+Whip at medium-high speed until soft peaks form.

-- Fold 1/3 of whipped egg whites into chocolate mixture.
+- Gently fold 1/3 of whipped egg whites into chocolate mixture.
 Then, add remaining whites, folding gently until no white streaks remain.
 Pour batter into prepared pan and smooth evenly.

-- Bake for 18 minutes or until done.
-Remove from oven and run a knife along the edge of the pan.
+- Bake for 18 minutes or until cake slightly shrinks away from edges and/or bounces back when lightly pressed with a finger.
+Remove from oven and run a knife along edge of pan.
 Dust hot cake with remaining cocoa powder.

-- Place a clean dishtowel on top - covering the entire cake.
-The towel should be even with the cake on one short side; overhang is ok on the others.
+- Place a clean dish towel on top - covering entire cake.
+The towel should be even with cake on one short side; overhang is ok on others.

-- Place a large cutting board on top of the towel and use oven mitts to flip cake onto the board with the towel underneath.
-While still hot, roll the cake including the towel, starting with the short end with no towel overhang.
+- Place a large cutting board on top of towel and use oven mitts to flip cake onto board with towel underneath.
+While still hot, roll cake, including towel, starting with short end with no towel overhang.
 Let rest, seam-side down for 30 minutes.

 - After 30 minutes, gently unroll cake and let cool completely.
 (The cake will look wrinkled and ends should curl upward.)

-- Face cake vertically, with one short side closest to you.
-Use an offset spatula to spread filling onto the cooled cake.
-Leave a 1/2-inch border on three sides and a 1-inch border on the far short side.
-Sprinkle chopped praline on, leaving some for the top.
+- Face cake vertically, with short side closest to you.
+Use an offset spatula to spread filling onto cooled cake.
+Leave a 1/2-inch border on 3 sides and a 1-inch border on far short side.
+Sprinkle chopped praline on, leaving some for top.

-- Roll cake from the short side nearest you, but without the towel this time.
+- Roll cake from short side nearest you, but without towel this time.
 Place cake, seam-side down on a cooling rack placed over a rimmed baking sheet.
 Refrigerate.

-- Before serving, cut off the ends of the cake to expose the swirl.
-Use a thin spatula or knife to loosen the cake from the cooling rack.
+- Before serving, cut off ends of cake to expose swirl.
+Use a thin spatula or knife to loosen cake from cooling rack.
 Use a cake lifter or large spatula to transfer to serving dish.
 Peel decorative chocolate from waxed paper and place on cake.
-Sprinkle on any reserved chopped praline.
+Sprinkle on any reserved chopped pralines.
 Serve.

 Dixie Crystals Insight